ferdodo/react-resume/README.md

 Edit the `src/react-resume/resume.json` and `src/profile.jpg`.

 ### Start with Docker
-	./docker-run.sh
+	./docker-run.sh && xargs firefox < docker-ip

-Then open your web browser on your docker IP address.
+You can replace Firefox with your own browser.